Wadha-Almattar/GSSL/README.md

 ## Acknowledgements
-This work is funded by SDAIA-KFUPM Joint Research Center for Artificial Intelligence at KinFahd University of Petroleum & Minerals (KFUPM) under grant number (XXX) .
+The authors would like to acknowledge the support received from the Saudi Data and AI Authority (SDAIA) and King Fahd University of Petroleum and Minerals (KFUPM) under SDAIA-KFUPM Joint Research Center for Artificial Intelligence Grant no. JRC-AI-XXX-XX